TRACE: Learning to Compute on Circuit Graphs: Background

-In our work, computational graphs are defined as directed graphs where nodes represent either input variables or operators, and edges signify the flow of data.
-As depicted in Figure~\ref{fig:computational_graph}, this structure allows a single node to serve a dual role: it can be an operator receiving data from its source nodes and an intermediate variable whose output is consumed by other operators.
+In our work, circuit graphs are defined as directed graphs where nodes represent either input variables or operators, and edges signify data flow.
+As depicted in Figure~\ref{fig:computational_graph}, this structure allows a single node to serve dual roles: it can be an operator receiving data from its source nodes and an intermediate variable whose output is consumed by other operators.
 Specifically, for any directed edge from a source to a target node, the target always represents an operator, while the source represents a variable—either an initial input variable or a temporary intermediate variable resulting from a previous operation.
 This representation effectively models the data dependencies and computational flow within the system.
-We focus on three types of computational graphs from the front-end of the electronic design automation (EDA) flow: Register-Transfer Level (RTL) graphs, And-Inverter Graphs (AIGs), and Post-Mapping (PM) netlists.
-The primary distinction among these graph types lies in their operators.
-AIGs are composed of a minimal set of basic operators (AND and NOT gates), while RTL and PM netlists feature more complex, higher-level operators, such as multiplexers where $\texttt{MUX(S,A,B)}=(S\land B)\lor(A\land \lnot S)$.
-For a more detailed description of the computational graphs used in this paper, please refer to Appendix~\ref{apdx:data}.
+We focus on three types of circuit graphs from the front-end of the electronic design automation (EDA) flow: Register-Transfer Level (RTL) graphs, And-Inverter Graphs (AIGs), and Post-Mapping (PM) netlists.

-A notable property of computational graphs, and one that differentiates them from general graphs, is the distribution of node in-degrees.
-Unlike the often long-tailed distribution found in general graphs, the in-degree of a node in a computational graph is directly related to its operator type, leading to a stable and predictable distribution.
-This inherent property, detailed further in Appendix~\ref{apdx:degree}, contributes to the substantially reduced padding overhead of our proposed model.